JadMohammadHajali/JadMohammadHajali/README.md

-<h3 align="center">🌟 Full Stack Web Developer in Training 🌟
+<h3 align="center">🌟 Full Stack Web Developer From Lebanon 🌟

 I'm currently taking the FCS course at SE Factory, where I'm honing my skills to become a Full Stack Web Developer.
 I’m passionate about building dynamic and responsive web applications, and I'm excited to dive into both front-end and back-end technologies.</h3>